 Project Background

-The Inclusive Play Space Study will form a supporting document to Council’s Play Space Strategy 2014—2029 providing key guidance on access, inclusion and equity when we plan and design new play spaces.
-This study also explores exciting new concepts such as providing for intergenerational play, and we would love to know what you think.
+The Inclusive Play Space Study is a supporting document to Council’s Play Space Strategy 2014—2029 providing key guidance on access, inclusion and equity when we plan and design new play spaces.
+This study also explores exciting new concepts such as providing for intergenerational play.

 See 'Documents Library' to view the draft Inclusive Play Space Study.